-Residents can purchase a 240 litre green-lid FOGO (Food and Garden Organics) bin to use to collect food waste and garden clippings for composting.
+Residents can obtain a 240 litre or 140 litre green-lid FOGO (Food and Garden Organics) bin to use to collect food waste and garden clippings for composting.
 Find details here.

 The green-lid FOGO bin is collected every fortnight on the alternate week to the yellow-lid recycling bin.

 Click on the PDF link below to view our FOGO brochure.

 If you have a large quantity of green waste to dispose of, you can drop it off at either of NAWMA’s Resource Recovery Centres for processing into compost (fees apply).

 The NAWMA bin stamp below shows the range of things that can be placed into the green-lid bin.

 Please remember, no plastic bags are permitted in the green-lid FOGO bin as these will contaminate the final compost that is made from the green waste.

 Click on the PDF link below to view Peats compostable products brochure.